 Please participate in this year’s Community Christmas Cantata, and please spread the word.
 Our email list has some invalid addresses, and we want to make sure that we reach everyone who sang with us last year and as many other singers as possible.
 Please post the attached announcement in your church, at work, or any other visible place.
 Make as many copies as you need.
 We’re not sending a letter to area churches this year.
 Instead, we’re relying on you to publicize the Cantata by posting the announcement and placing the information in your bulletins and/or newsletters.

 The cost of the music is $15.
-We hope to have practice CD’s available at a modest additional cost.
 The music price includes a little extra to pay for orchestration and expenses, such as shipping costs.